patrickcarver/100-days-of-code/log.md

 less cleanup beforehand.

-That said, I was successful in getting the xml to parse and got the app to print out the Speaker of the House's name (Philp A. Gunn, by the way).
+That said, I was successful in getting the xml to parse and got the app to print out the Speaker of the House's name (Philip A. Gunn, by the way).

 **Link to work:** [MsLegis](https://github.com/patrickcarver/Mississippi-Legislature-Data-Slurper)